MPS I, MPS II and MPS VI

 MPS symptoms are first shown during early childhood.
 The life expectancy of MPS patients depends on the severity of symptoms.
 Without treatment, severely affected individuals may survive only until late childhood or adolescence.
 Those with milder forms of the disorder usually live into adulthood, although their life expectancy may be reduced.

 MPS are categorized into seven types (I, II, III, IV, VI, VII and IX) based on the enzyme affected.
 IVA336 thanks to its mechanism of action enabling the production of soluble GAGs and its oral formulation is particularly suited to treat MPS I, II and VI diseases where no satisfactory treatments exists.

 Odiparcil has demonstrated good tolerability, safety and efficacy in phase I and phase IIa studies, in approximately 700 healthy volunteers and 1100 patients.
-The drug has been investigated in several preclinical models and its potential has been proven in MPS.
+The drug has been investigated in several preclinical MPS models.
 It may be therefore anticipated that Odiparcil could prove beneficial to MPS patients (MPS I, II and VI) as a substrate reduction therapy as a stand-alone treatment on in adjunction to current treatments.
 Odiparcil has received orphan drug designation for the treatment of MPS VI from the EMA and FDA.

 Odiparcil benefits from full preclinical and clinical regulatory dossier allowing to quickly investigate its efficacy in patients.
-A phase IIa study in adult MPSVI patients receiving ERT and an open label study in MPS VI patients not receiving ERT is currently ongoing and recruiting patients. (iMProveS trial)
+A double blinded, placebo controlled phase IIa study in adult MPSVI patients receiving ERT and an open label study in MPS VI patients not receiving ERT is currently ongoing and recruiting patients. (iMProveS trial)